minmin-yuan/Football-Injury-Risk/README.md

 - Service URL: https://football-injury-risk.onrender.com/ (already deployed and can be accessd)
 - **This is how I deployed to Render:**
   1. Push project to github repo
-  2. Log in to Render
-  3. Once logged in, click New → Web Service
+  2. Log in to Render & click New → Web Service
-  4. Connect to github repo and select football-injury-risk repo
+  3. Connect to github repo and select football-injury-risk repo
-  5. Click Create Web Service, Render will automatically build docker image, install dependencies from requirements.txt and start the Waitress server.
+  4. Click Create Web Service, Render will automatically build docker image, install dependencies from requirements.txt and start the Waitress server.
-  6. After a minute or two, I got a public URL: https://football-injury-risk.onrender.com/
+  5. After a minute or two, I got a public URL: https://football-injury-risk.onrender.com/

 - screenshots and record of Render deployment

   <img width="2142" height="620" alt="image" src="https://github.com/user-attachments/assets/85cad085-3dea-4029-8b04-e7779c6261b6" />

   <img width="2162" height="1242" alt="image" src="https://github.com/user-attachments/assets/ba8723a0-5fe9-4636-9306-f9872a534870" />